kubeovn/sriov-network-operator/doc/quickstart-offload.md

 replicaset.apps/sriov-network-operator-54d7545f65   1         1         1       10s
 ```

-You may need to label SR-IOV worker nodes using `feature.node.kubernetes.io/network-sriov.capable=true` label, if not already.
+Check whether a label `feature.node.kubernetes.io/network-sriov.capable=true` is added to the nodes if pods not ready.

 ## Configuration